Rohde & Schwarz: Customers

 R&S is equipping German Bundeswehr and German Intelligent agency as well as military and state agencies worldwide.
 According to their own webpage, R&S has delivered technology to more than 40 navies.

 In 2013 it became known that R&S was seeking to sell measurement technology to Iran for its missile program.
 Rohde and Schwarz wanted to sell its technology to Iran through an intermediary in the UAE.

 The NSA spied on a number of German companies, including R&S, and passed this information on to the German Federal Prosecutor's Office and the Customs Criminal Investigation Bureau.

 Since 2016, the European Organization for Nuclear Research (CERN) relies on a mobile network testing solution from Rohde & Schwarz to ensure mobile telephony and data services for all CERN employees.

 Another milestone was reached in 2018 when six out of seven national broadcasters in the U.S. have chosen to deploy the Rohde & Schwarz R&S®THU9evo digital transmitter for their primary broadcasts from One World Trade Center in New York City.

+According to a 2024 report by Denik N, tactical products from Rohde & Schwarz were allegedly transferred to Russian companies via shell companies.
+At least one of these companies supplies a state-run nuclear weapons research center.
+Russian state-owned enterprises and the military are said to have access to the products through a Czech factory.
+The electronic devices are also reportedly essential for Russia's electronic warfare capabilities.
+According to the media report, since the beginning of 2024, goods worth up to four million dollars (3.7 million euros) have found their way from Rohde & Schwarz's Czech branch to Russia via indirect routes.

+In April 2026, FAA awarded Rohde & Schwarz USA to modernize the nation's ATC system.
+It initially installed a new Certium Voice Communication System (VCS) in August 2025 at Allegheny County Airport in Pennsylvania as the first installation for testing and then operation.